-4 Key Ways to Prepare For Due Diligence10 June, 2020
+Best Practices to Prepare for M&A Due Diligence10 June, 2020

 Due diligence is a buyer’s detailed investigation into the affairs of your company before they acquire it.
 But, assuming that due diligence is a one-sided process performed only by entities looking to buy companies can be a fatal mistake.
 The reality is that being prepared for the due diligence process, long before an exit is anticipated, will not only make you look more attractive to potential buyers, but will also maximize the value of your company and expedite the transaction timeline.

 Conversely, responding to the rigorous demands of the due diligence process when a buyer is already at the door puts an incredible demand on you and your resources and can give a buyer the perception that you are unprofessional, as well as that there may be operational difficulties in your company.

-When your company is well-prepared for the exit process it means that everything a buyer will want to scrutinize—contracts, employee records, customer agreements, compliance documentation, HR and IP issues, etc.—is accurate, up-to-date and organized in a way that makes it easy to review.
+When your company is well-prepared for the exit process it means that everything a buyer will want to scrutinize—contracts, employee records, customer agreements, compliance documentation, HR and IP issues, etc.—is accurate, up-to-date, and organized in a way that makes it easy to review.
 Exit readiness is really about creating, gathering, organizing, and maintaining all the data that a potential buyer will want to scrutinize before buying your company.
 Having this information assembled and organized in a state-of-the-art virtual data room is the ideal way to be prepared.

 A data room that is online, indexed, secure, and fully searchable allows buyers to easily locate and view the content needed to perform due diligence and make an informed decision about whether to acquire your company.
-But this activity also has a very real advantage to you as seller.
+But this activity also has a very real advantage to you as a seller.
 Because buyer activity in the virtual data room is fully trackable, sell-side managers have the ability to analyze buyer behavior and assess interest levels.

 Start With a Due Diligence Checklist

 When a potential buyer assesses your company they will want to fully understand your financial, legal, operational, technical and HR affairs—in other words, everything.
 Put yourself in the buyer’s shoes and anticipate what they will want to know.
 Most buyers will provide you with a due diligence checklist, but don’t wait; get a sample due diligence checklist now and ensure that company records are up-to-date and organized.

 Stage the Sharing of Sensitive Information

 Buyers want to fully understand every aspect of your business.
 They will ask for information about your products, customers, sales pipeline, financial statements, technology, personnel and everything else.
 And, while the diligence process is about transparency and full disclosure, it’s important to understand that as a seller your job is to disclose the information necessary for a buyer to make a decision, but at the same time protect your intellectual property.

 Are there any lawsuits or threats of litigation that could surface during the due diligence process?
 Threats of litigation are major red flags for buyers, however, it’s not uncommon for the owner's of the selling company to be unaware of litigation exposures until the due diligence process reveals them.
 These exposures can be associated with ex-employees, past or present customers, vendors, intellectual property issues, and can even be related to company practices that are no longer in use.